nopnop2002/esp-idf-CANBus-Monitor/README.md

 # How to use
 - Write firmware to ESP32.
-- Connect ESP32 and Windows PC using Converter.
+- Connect ESP32 and Windows PC using USB-TTL Converter.
 - Start a Windows application.

 # User manual